Geometric foundations for scaling-rotation statistics on symmetric positive definite matrices: minimal smooth scaling-rotation curves in low dimensions: Stratification of

 \subsection{Four stratified spaces}

-We use $\partpset$ to define stratifications of the spaces $\Dpp$ and $M=$ $(SO\times \D^+)(p)$, and use $\partp$ to define stratifications of $\Dpp/S_p$ and $\sympp$.
-The commutative diagram in Figure~\ref{comdiag} indicates the relationships among these spaces and label-sets.
-In this diagram, the maps not yet defined are as follows:
+As it is clear that the stratifications of $\sympp$ and $M = SO(p) \times \D^+(p)$ only depend on the eigenvalues, we also define stratifications of the spaces of eigenvalues: $\Dpp$ and $\Dpp/S_p$.
+Typical elements of $\Dpp/S_p$ will be denoted by $[D] = \{\pi\dotprod D : \pi \in S_p\}$.
+Strata of $\sympp$ (thus $\Dpp/S_p$) will be labeled by $\partp$; strata of $M$ and $\Dpp$ will be labeled by $\partpset$.
+The commutative diagram in Figure~\ref{comdiag}, with notation as defined in Definition~\ref{defn:2.17}, indicates the relationships among these spaces and label-sets.